noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

   - the only fees occured are when: the sender deploys the created contract to the block hain
     - the receiver executes the contract on the blockchain
+    - once the receiver is finished using the payment channel, they call a close method
+      - the close mehtod is responsible for actually transfering the funds
+      - thus if multiple payments exist, there are accumulative (you receive the last one which contains all the others)
+      - the sender is not permitted to call the close fn (as they could use it to cheat the recipient)
 - use signatures to authorise transactions via a smart contract
 - sender:
   - creates and deploys a contract, that contains